 How to sell: the basics

-- Prepare your boat for sale - general maintenance, de-clutter.
+- Prepare your boat for sale: take care of general maintenance and de-clutter.

 - Set your price.

 - Advertise your boat.

 - Show your boat and gain exposure, organise sea trials.

 - Take time with preparing your boat for sale.

 - Set a realistic asking price and be ready to drop the price.